 - educators and students;

 There may be a minimal program fee to cover Bureau expenses.
-To arrange for a customized program or presentation, please contact the Bureau by phone at 207 581-4124, or drop an e-mail to email@example.com
+Contact the Bureau by phone at 207.581.4124, or e-mail at firstname.lastname@example.org.

 Undergraduate Education in Labor Studies